List of Auburn Tigers starting quarterbacks

 This is a list of every Auburn Tigers football team quarterback and the years they participated on the Auburn Tigers football team.

 Main starting quarterbacks

 1892 to 1894

 The following players were the predominant quarters for the Tigers.

-1895 to 1921 (incomplete)
+1895 to 1921

 The following quarterbacks were the predominant quarters for the Tigers each season after the establishment of the Southern Intercollegiate Athletic Association until the establishment of the Southern Conference.

 1922 to 1932

 The following quarterbacks were the predominant quarters for the Tigers each season after the establishment of the Southern Conference until the establishment of the Southeastern Conference.

 1933 to present (incomplete)

 The following quarterbacks were the predominant quarters for the Tigers each season after the establishment of the Southeastern Conference up to the present day.